 CalPERS Retirement Benefits

-- Plan vesting is at five years of PERS credited service.
+- Retirement vesting is at five years of PERS credited service.

 Applying for CalPERS Service Retirement